ntmthu00/ntmthu00/README.md

 ## Hi there 👋
-I am a software engineer looking for opportunities to meaningfully contribute to our soceity as a whole.
+I am a software engineer looking for opportunities to meaningfully contribute to our society as a whole.

 ### Tech Stack